 where the N is the number of nodes, ptrans= Np1-pN-11-1-pN(1-ϵmax) is the transmission success probability, and ϵmax= 1-e-10 PLdBd010⋅βPnPt⋅dmaxd0α is the maximum SNR outage probabilities.

 Proof.
-In SWIB, a node can transmit a message successful when it competes for accessing channel successfully and transmits the message over wireless channel successfully.
+A node can transmit a message successful when it competes for accessing channel successfully and transmits the message over wireless channel successfully.
 Let pcomp be the transmission contention successful probability, and ϵ be the SNR outage probability between nodes.
 Then, the transmission success probability of a node is computed as

 ptrans=pcomp⋅(1-ϵ)